 The most important factor in the hatching of the babies is the temperature, it has to the perfect temperature (27°C to 33°C) for the babies to hatch.
 She will generally pick a spot under a tree, dig it out (at least 45 minutes), lay her eggs, cover it up, gently pack it down and finally cover it up with debris to camouflage her precious babies who will start the process of coming into this world as a green turtle.
 Two week later, if the temperature is just right, the babies, all or some will hatch and they will make their great escape to the water and begin the journey in the life of a green turtle dodging predators on land and in water.
 Michael tells us that 1 in 1,000 make it to an adult sea turtle, their beginning inauspicious.

-We travelled half time on a paved road and half time on a dirt road with large pot holes leading to the middle of nowhere in the jungles of Costa Rica, the destination Riel beach in the darkest of night.
+We travelled half of the time on a paved road and half of the time on a dirt road with large pot holes leading to the middle of nowhere in the jungles of Costa Rica, the destination Riel beach in the darkest of night.
 We finally arrive, Michael parks the van and we all get out, its pitch black we cannot see anything and our eyes do not adjust, we walk to the beach, I hear the ocean, I see figures of other people sitting in a circle to our right waiting for the turtle to make its way up the beach and lay her eggs.
 As I look up I see the stars scattered throughout the darkest night sky, I am elated.
-I setting into the sand and lay back and enjoy the show -s twinkling of the beautiful sky, I am captivated.
+I setting into the sand and lay back and enjoy the show enjoying the twinkling of the beautiful sky, I am captivated.
 I settle in and converse with the universe, the galaxy, the vastness of space and know that I am a tiny part of all of this, we are one.
 The stars start shooting across the night sky, again I am captivated.
 Unfortunately, the turtles did not come and we did not have the pleasure of witnessing this miracle of life.

 Our tour guide was Michael was absolutely wonderful, he was friendly had excellent english speaking skills, we conversed easily and spoke on many topics, he truly enjoyed sharing his knowledge on many topics and so willing and happy to answer any and all of my questions.